Managing a church staff is no different than managing employees in other environments.

 Church leaders can learn from other industries and take advantage of management best practices.

 All employees desire the same things when going to work – regardless of job title or industry.

-They want to know what is expected of them, they need to be given the tools and resources to perform their job and they want to be recognized and rewarded for meeting expectations and achieving business objectives.
+They want to know what is expected of them, they need to be given the tools and resources to perform their job, and they want to be recognized and rewarded for meeting expectations and getting the job done.

 Employees like having a job description that defines exactly what their responsibilities are, and what they are expected to do.

 The job description should also specify employee goals that support church strategy.